AthreyaV/js-as-md-obsidian/README.md

 You may have to reload obsidian (`ctrl+R`) to see changes.

 ## Pricing
-Huh?
-This is an open-source plugin I made *for fun*.
-It's completely free.
-However, if you absolutely *have* to send me money because you like it that much, feel free to throw some coins in my hat via the following:
+This is a free plugin made by deathau and simply edited by me.
+If you would like to support the original author's creation, feel free to donate at the following links:

 [![GitHub Sponsors](https://img.shields.io/github/sponsors/deathau?style=social)](https://github.com/sponsors/deathau)
 [![Paypal](https://img.shields.io/badge/paypal-deathau-yellow?style=social&logo=paypal)](https://paypal.me/deathau)